cmu-delphi/covidcast-modeling/indicators_smoother/README.md

 ## Results

 We currently have a faster implementation of our main existing smoother.
 We are still exploring the optimal parameter settings for the smoother in different contexts.
+Initial results suggests that using the Savitzky-Golay filter with polynomial degree 0 yields a noise-resistant smoother in the sparse regime.

 - For a demonstration of the new smoother's behavior on sparse data, see [this notebook](COVIDcast%20Smoothing.ipynb).
 - For mathematical descriptions of the existing smoothers, see [this notebook](smoothing_methods_math.ipynb).